lham-ss/mdb-nav-and-users/README.md

 # MdbNavLoginWithUsersAndRoles

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.16.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.16 to test out MDB as a UI kit.

 ## Development server